AIwaifus/ttaw-enhanced/README.md

 use ttaw-enhanced;

 // Initialize the CmuDict with a path to the existing serialized CMU dictionary
-// or a directory cont
+// or a directory containing it.
+If the dictionary doesn't exist, it will be
+// downloaded and serialized at the location specified by the